 - Over-the-counter (OTC) medications.
-OTC pain medications can help alleviate pain, including acetaminophen (Tylenol) or nonsteroidal anti-inflammatory drugs (NSAIDs), such as ibuprofen (Motrin, Advil) and naproxen (Aleve).
+OTC pain medications can help alleviate pain.
+These include acetaminophen (Tylenol) or nonsteroidal anti-inflammatory drugs (NSAIDs), such as ibuprofen (Motrin, Advil) and naproxen (Aleve).

 - Heat.
 Applying a heating pad to the affected area may aid in reducing pain and inflammation.

 - Stretching.
 Gentle stretching may also help with back pain.
 Ask your doctor about what types of stretches may be appropriate.
 Try to avoid motions or activities that make your back pain worse.

 If your lower back pain is due to an ovarian cyst, the above methods can help reduce pain, but they won’t help the cyst to go away.
 If you suspect that you have an ovarian cyst, make an appointment with your doctor.

 If the tips above aren’t helping, and you’re experiencing lower back pain along with other symptoms of ovarian cysts, you’ll want to see your doctor.
 A pelvic exam and ultrasound can confirm the presence of ovarian cysts.

 There are some ovarian cyst symptoms for which it’s important to seek prompt medical attention, including:

 - sudden, severe pain in your lower abdomen or back